Isa, a Pilgrimage: Plot

 Isa Lee is a young girl, taken from a poorhouse, and educated by Mrs. Dugganne.
-As she grows up, she leaves her benefactress, becomes an editress, conquers her youthful love for Weare, Mrs. Dugganne's son, and contracts an alliance, in defiance of society and human and divine law, with a certain Alanthus Stuart.
+As she grows up, she leaves her benefactress, becomes an editor, conquers her youthful love for Weare, Mrs. Dugganne's son, and contracts an alliance, in defiance of society and human and divine law, with a certain Alanthus Stuart.
 This Stuart is a very profound philosopher, who acquires entire control over Isa, shapes her belief, and imbues her with all his notions.
 Her old lover Dugganne, meet for the first and only time over Isa's death-bed; and, though she clings to Stuart to the end, her last words seem to indicate that she feels the necessity of something more than the proud self-reliance which had been enough for her to live by, but failed at the hour of death.
 Isa's death is as peaceful and heroic as her life was pure.

 Themes

 Progressive views on philosophy and marriage are propounded through the words of Isa and Stuart, whose lives are represented as being in some sense a failure.
 But Isa and Stuart always get the best of every argument, and they maintain their views to the end.

 Isa has a sceptical faith, recognizing the divinity alone of perfected mortality.
 Careless of and scorning conventionalities, she reasons out her own course of action, and, sincere in her rejection of much that is regarded as holy, would willingly become a martyr to her faith, if thereby the world should read a new gospel.
 Her sophistry is not of the heart, but of the head.
-Her convictions -the result of severe study- are unerasable, sufficing for her guidance in life, and enabling her to meet death in calm serentiy, without a doubt as to her eternally-continued existence.
+Her convictions -the result of severe study- are unerasable, sufficing for her guidance in life, and enabling her to meet death in calm serenity, without a doubt as to her eternally-continued existence.